oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

-  * **Mix-Up Without Interception**: A variant of the above attack works even if the first request/response pair cannot be intercepted (for example, because TLS is used to protect these messages): Here, we assume that the user wants to start the grant using A-AS (and not H-AS, see Attacker A1).
-After the client redirected the user to the authorization endpoint at A-AS, the attacker immediately redirects the user to H-AS (changing the client id to `7ZGZldHQ`).
-(A vigilant user might at this point detect that she intended to use A-AS instead of H-AS.)
+  * **Mix-Up Without Interception**: A variant of the above attack works even if the first request/response pair cannot be intercepted, for example, because TLS is used to protect these
+    messages: Here, it is assumed that the user wants to start the grant using A-AS (and not H-AS, see Attacker A1).
+After the client redirected the user to the authorization endpoint at A-AS, the attacker immediately redirects the user to H-AS (changing the client ID to `7ZGZldHQ`).
+Note that a vigilant user might at this point detect that she intended to use A-AS instead of H-AS.
 The attack now proceeds exactly as in Steps 3ff. of the attack description above.
   * **Implicit Grant**: In the implicit grant, the attacker receives an access token instead of the code; the rest of the attack works as above.